-I think women are just wired for safety.
+I think women are just inherently safety conscious.
 We are always looking out for the safety of others and have a very healthy fear of “dangerous” things.
-Gun Safety for women is a natural fit.
-Now, don’t get cocky and think because we are naturally predisposed to being safe means that these gun safety rules or the practice of them are not required.
+Women and gun safety naturally fit together.
+Now, don’t get cocky!
+Even though we have a natural predisposition to safety, we still need to practice the firearm safety rules.
 It is!
 Actually, we as women shooters need to adopt the gun safety rules into every aspect of our lives as women gun owners.

 LEARN THEM, KNOW THEM AND SAY THEM EACH TIME YOU TOUCH A FIREARM.